tkslucas/combine-website/README.md

 ## TODO
 Add box in the table to type in name, saves name to csv

+Create pages for different activities (rn we just have dash)

+Race data validation and toggle logging

+Search and Filter Functionality

+Add button to upload to external database

 Make the physical setup easier:
     Drill holes for ultrasonic sensor
     Mount the microbit inside the cones